 What Is Fragrance Layering?

-The art of layering your perfume can help you create a bespoke scent, and is ideal for fragrance fans who like to experiment.
+The art of layering your perfume can help you create a bespoke scent and is ideal for fragrance fans who like to experiment.
 “It’s not so unlike putting on different layers of clothing,” says Andrew Goetz, co-founder of Malin + Goetz.
 “Each layer brings something unique and special to the ensemble.”

 Primarily to help you find that elusive ‘the one,’ but there are other benefits.
 “Layering will help your fragrance last longer as you are preventing your skin from absorbing all of the fragrance oils as quickly,” says Alex Goddard, training manager at Acqua di Parma.
-“A fragrance will smell different on each of us and layering will reinforce the true smell of said fragrance.”
+“A fragrance will smell different on each of us, and layering will reinforce the true smell of said fragrance.”

-How To Layer Your Fragrance
+How To Layer Fragrance

 Although much of it is down to personal taste, there are certain guidelines to think about when it comes to layering and an art to the application.
 “Each fragrance is its own tiny masterpiece and was created with enormous skill and passion to be one single sensorial experience.
 It would be like pouring Claridge's Hollandaise Sauce over The Wolseley's Creme Brulee,” explains fragrance expert and journalist, Alice du Parcq.
 “I love marrying two different-but-complimentary scents, where one is sprayed on one wrist and side of the neck and the other on the opposite side.”
 Now onto the all-important combinations...

-How To Layer With Bodycare
+How To Layer Fragrance With Your Bodycare